Salento, Colombia: Ultimate Guide (Quindío’s Prettiest Town)

 How do you get around Salento?

 Salento isn’t a big town.
-And within the town, most places are located within just a few blocks of each other.
-As such, the easiest, quickest and cheapest way to get around the town is by walking.
+And within the town, most places are located within just a few blocks of each other meaning you can walk.

 For travelling to spots just outside the town, such as the coffee fincas or the Cocora Valley, you need to take a Willy Jeep.